openstack/bifrost/doc/source/user/howto.rst

     MAC address of the interface to configure.
 If missing, the MAC address of the first NIC defined in the inventory is used.
 ``ipv4_gateway``
     IPv4 address of the default router.
-The Bifrost default will be incorrect in most cases and should be changed.
+A default value is only provided for testing case.
 ``ipv4_nameserver``
     The server to use for name resolution (a string or a list).
-    Defaults to `8.8.8.8` (Google public DNS).
 ``network_mtu``
     MTU to use for the link.
-Defaults to 1500.

 For example: